DragonBuild/dragon/README.md

 @sbinger, for patiently helping me add arm64e support to tbdump (turns out its easy when you know what you're doing :))

-@theos, and the badass team there, who created a good amount of the resources this project depends on.
+@theos, and the badass team there, who created a good amount of the resources this project depends on, and who have all been a major help in guiding the way for this project.